 First, dojo etiquette is the behaviour that will be expected of you.
 Some Aikido dojo's offer a very relaxed attitude to training and others a more formal discipline.
-Either way it is essential to maintain respect for the instructor, other students, and the rules of the association.
+Either way it is essential to maintain respect for the instructor, other students, and the general rules.

 Second, you will be shown how to relax, warm-up, and prepare yourself for training.
 Do not neglect this important stage, it will certainly help you to avoid unnecessary injuries, that can be a real setback.

 Third, you may be shown a mix of basic postures and ukemi.
 This is to prepare you to perform and receive techniques safely.
 In fact, a whole series of ukemi breakfalls will be covered that you'll need to stay safe.